Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: ATLAS detector

 Events are selected by the first-level trigger system implemented in custom hardware, followed by selections made by algorithms implemented in software in the high-level trigger~\cite{TRIG-2016-01}.
 The first-level trigger accepts events from the \qty{40}{\MHz} bunch crossings at a rate below \qty{100}{\kHz}, which the high-level trigger further reduces to record complete events to disk at about \qty{1.25}{\kHz}.

-A software suite~\cite{SOFT-2022-02} is used in data simulation, in the reconstruction and analysis of real and simulated data, in detector operations, and in the trigger and data acquisition systems of the experiment.
+A software suite~\cite{SOFT-2022-02} is used in the trigger and data acquisition systems of the experiment, in detector operations, in data simulation, and in the reconstruction and analysis of real and simulated data.